Practice Fusion buys startup Ringadoc in telemedicine play

-SAN FRANCISCO, Aug 6 (Reuters) - Practice Fusion, provider of a free electronic health record service for doctors, bought app developer Ringadoc on Wednesday as it moves into a new market: telemedicine.
+SAN FRANCISCO (Reuters) - Practice Fusion, provider of a free electronic health record service for doctors, bought app developer Ringadoc on Wednesday as it moves into a new market: telemedicine.

 Telemedicine allows care providers to interact with patients via devices and related technologies.
 Research firm IHS forecast that the U.S. market will grow to $1.9 billion in 2018, from $240 million in 2013.